Durmitor: Tourism

 Durmitor mountain is the centre of Montenegrin mountain tourism.
 The tourist facilities are concentrated around the town of Žabljak.
 In winter, the main activities on Durmitor are skiing and snowboarding.
 In summer, the activities shift to hiking, mountaineering and recreational tourism.
 Water sports are also practiced in the area.
-One of the most prominent attractions of Durmitor mountain are 18 glacial lakes, the best known of which is the Black Lake.
+Some of the most prominent attractions of Durmitor mountain are 18 glacial lakes, the best known of which is the Black Lake and the mountain peak Stožina.